igu1/cms_with_django/docs/getting-started.md

 ### Docker Setup

+1. Set up environment variables:
+   - Copy `.env.example` to `.env`
+   - Update the values as needed
+   - The Docker setup will automatically use the `.env` file for configuration

-1. Build and start the containers:
+2. Build and start the containers:
    ```bash
    docker-compose up -d
    ```

-2. Run migrations:
+3. Run migrations:
    ```bash
    docker-compose exec web python manage.py migrate
    ```

-3. Create a superuser:
+4. Create a superuser:
    ```bash
    docker-compose exec web python manage.py createsuperuser
    ```

-4. Access the application at http://localhost:8000/
+5. Access the application at http://localhost:8010/

 ## Configuration